 11. Interest Rate Risk in Banking Book (IRRBB)

-IRRBB is defined as the potential risk to the Bank's earning and economic value of equity arising from the adverse movement of interest rates.
+IRRBB is defined as the potential risk to the Bank's earnings i.e. the net interest income (NII) and economic value of equity (EVE) arising from the adverse movement of interest rates.